 Fighting for maximum injury compensation for you and your family

 How Does Underinsured Motorist Coverage Work?

-Everyone understands that they have to have car insurance to operate their vehicle legally on the roadways.
+Everyone understands that they must have car insurance to operate their vehicle legally on the roadways.
 Most people, however, buy the most basic policy available to save on the monthly premiums.
 This may be beneficial to you each month, but these policies may not be enough to cover your losses in the event of an accident.

-This is especially true of the person who hit your vehicle and caused your losses who was underinsured.
+This is especially true of the person who hit your vehicle and caused your losses and who was underinsured.
 They may have the lowest payout possible, but it was not enough to cover your losses when the accident happened.
 So how do you protect yourself?

 The first thing that you should consider when purchasing car insurance is to have coverage for underinsured drivers.
 This rider on your policy can make a significant difference when an accident occurs.

 The underinsured motorist part of your insurance policy will only kick in if the payments from the responsible parties’ insurance were not enough to cover your losses.

 For example, say that your injuries and losses came to $65,000.
 The person who caused the accident has a policy with a $50,000 limit.
 Once that limit has been reached, the balance of your losses would come from your policy, up to your policy limit.
 In this case, your policy would pay $15,000.